 Dry on a clean towel.
 Let air dry naturally.
 Also, keep a few little plates or saucers in the freezer for Cold Plate Test.

 - Wash and pit fully ripened plums.

-- Take pitted plum and in the wide-based and thick-bottomed pot.
+- Take pitted plum, sugar and lemon juice in the wide-based and thick-bottomed pot.
 No need to remove peels for plum jam.
 The peels are edible and high in antioxidants.
 You can adjust sugar to your preference.
-(Use at 2 cups for low sugar jam and 2.5 to 3 cups for a sweet jam).
+(Use at least 2 cups for low sugar jam and 2.5 cups for a sweet jam).

 - Cook for 20 minutes on medium flame until soft.
 I like to skim foam from the top to remove dirt particles.

 - Cook jam for about half an hour on a very slow flame with occasional stirring.
 Frequently stirring and vigilant observation will be necessary as the jam reaches the setting point.
-When you draw live on the spatula and it will stay the jam is close to the jam setting point.
+When you draw line on the spatula and it will stay, the jam is close to the jam setting point.

 - Do a cold plate to see jam is ready to set.
 Place a large drop of hot jam on the freezer cold plate and wait for 30 seconds to cool.
-This is a stage, I stopped but my jam doesn't set absolutely, it's thick and spreadable.
+At this stage, I stopped but my jam doesn't set absolutely, it's thick and spreadable.
 You can cook further for a thicker jam.
-This cold plate test will guide you on what your jam would be when cool.
+This cold plate test will guide you on what your jam would look when cool.
 (Do not overcook or the sugar might caramelize and burn to make the jam bitter.)

 - Store in the fridge if consuming immediately.
-Or seal it for canning if intending to store it for a longer period.
+Or seal it for canning and follow water bath procedure if intending to store in pantry for a longer period.
 If you find canning overwhelming, freeze the plum jam.